Secure Cloud Storage Protocols with Data Dynamics Using Secure Network Coding Techniques: Security of DSCS I

 \subsection{Security Analysis of DSCS I}

-We state and prove the following theorem in order to analyze the security of DSCS I.
+We state and prove Theorem~\ref{theorem_DSCSI} to analyze the security of DSCS I which depends on the security of the underlying SNC protocol~\cite{Dario_PKC}.
+The SNC protocol~\cite{Dario_PKC} in turn derives its security from the Strong RSA assumption~\cite{StrongRSA_ECR97}.

-\begin{theorem} Given that the hash function used to construct the rank-based authenticated skip list is collision-resistant and the underlying network coding scheme is secure, the DSCS I protocol described in Section~\ref{modified_scheme} is secure in the standard model according to Definition~\ref{def:security_dpdp}. \end{theorem}
+\begin{theorem} Given that the hash function used to construct the rank-based authenticated skip list is collision-resistant and the underlying network coding protocol is secure, the DSCS I protocol is secure in the standard model according to Definition~\ref{def:security_dpdp}. \end{theorem}